-But individuals should focus on the inflation-adjusted rate of return on CDs, says Casey Mervine, vice president and a senior financial consultant at Charles Schwab.
+With CDs, individuals should focus on the inflation-adjusted rate of return, says Casey Mervine, vice president and a senior financial consultant at Charles Schwab.
 In the late 1970s, for instance, yields on CDs were in the double digits; inflation, however, was as well.
 That means consumers’ actual earnings were much lower, due to the erosion of their purchasing power.

-If you’re worried about a Fed rate cut impacting your returns, consider locking down a CD now.
+If you’re worried about a Fed rate cut impacting your returns, consider locking a CD now.

 3. The Fed’s influence over mortgage rates is complicated

-Mortgage rates aren’t likely going to respond quickly to a Fed rate adjustment.
+Mortgage rates are not tied to the Fed’s interest rate decisions.
 Interest rates on home loans are more closely tied to the 10-year Treasury yield, which serves as a benchmark to the 30-year fixed mortgage rate.